Adaptive Shivers Sort: An Alternative Sorting Algorithm: Best-case and worst-case merge costs

 Any such tree is the tree of a binary prefix encoding on a text on the alphabet $\{1,2,\ldots,\rho\}$, which contains $r_i$ characters $i$ for all $i \leqslant \rho$.
 Furthermore, denoting by $d_i$ the depth of the leaf $R_i$, both the length of this code and the merge cost of the associated merge policy are equal to $\sum_{i=1}^\rho d_i r_i$.
 Hence, character encoding algorithms unsurprisingly yield efficient sorting algorithms.

+Similarly, if $\M$ is a stable merge policy, and considering a node $R_i$ to be smaller than another node $R_j$ whenever $i < j$, the merge tree induced by $\M$ on $\R$ is a binary search tree.
+Then, assuming that there will be $r_i$ queries for finding the leaf $R_i$ in that tree, the total cost of these queries is also equal to $\sum_{i=1}^\rho d_i r_i$, whence the usefulness of algorithms for constructing optimal binary search trees.

+In particular, from now on, we identify every merge tree $\T$ with a collection of merges (these are the merges between the nodes $R_1$ and $R_2$ that are siblings in $\T$), and we define the \emph{cost} of that tree as the sum of the costs of these merges.
+Equivalently, the cost of $\T$ is the sum of the lengths or the runs $R$ that are internal nodes of $\T$.

-\begin{theorem} The merge cost of any (stable or not) merge policy on a non-sorted array is minimised by the algorithm \MinS, and is at least $\max\{n, n \H\}$. \end{theorem}
+\begin{theorem} The merge cost of any (stable or not) merge policy on a non-sorted array is minimised by the algorithm \MinS, and the merge cost of any stable merge policy on a non-sorted array is minimised by the algorithm \MinSS.
+Both costs are at least $\max\{n, n \H\}$. \end{theorem}

-\begin{proof} The merge tree of the algorithm \MinS is a Huffman tree.
-This means that \MinS is indeed the natural merge sort with the least merge cost, and that this merge cost is the length of a Huffman code for a text containing $r_i$ occurrences of the character $i$.
+\begin{proof} The merge trees of the algorithms \MinS and \MinSS are a Huffman tree and an optimal binary search tree.
+This means that \MinS (respectively, \MinSS) is indeed the natural (respectively, stable natural) merge sort with the least merge cost, and that this merge cost is the length of a Huffman code for a text containing $r_i$ occurrences of the character~$i$.
 Such a text has entropy $\H$, and therefore Shannon theorem proves that the associated Huffman code has length at least $n \H$.
 Furthermore, it is clear that the merge cost of $\MinS$ must be at least $n$, which completes the proof. \end{proof}